alibaba/graph-learn/docs/en/dgs/tutorial.md

   - Tensorflow model serving.

 Here is an example of a supervised job with EgoBipartiteSage, containing the following sections.
-1. Prepare data, including bulk-loading data for offline training and streaming data for online inference.
+1. Prepare u2i and i2i bipartite graph data, including bulk-loading data for offline training and streaming data for online inference.
-2. Train the EgoBipartiteSage model using the offline bulk-loading data.
+2. Train the EgoBipartiteSage model using the offline bulk-loading data, it contains user model and item model.
-3. Exporting TF model.
+3. Exporting user model.
-4. Deploying TF model on tensorflow model serving.
+4. Deploying the model on tensorflow model serving.
 5. Deploy the online dynamic graph service and ingest the streaming data.
 6. Start Java Client, sample and predict.

+The first 3 parts need to use the training framework GraphLearn-Training, a detailed description refs:[GraphLearn-Training](../gl/intro.md).

 ## 1. Prepare data